vueuse/vueuse/README.md

 - 0 dependencies ⚡ No worry about your bundle size
 - Fully tree shakable 🌴 Only take what you want
 - Seamless migration 🕶 Use it now!
-Work for **both** Vue 3.x and 2.x
+Works for **both** Vue 3.x and 2.x
 - Browser compatible 🌐 No need to setup build tools
 - Intractive docs & demos 🎪 [Check out Storybook out!](https://vueuse.netlify.com)